abcdefg3381/COVID_19_China_case_reports/README.md

 ## Suggested citation
 Liu, X.F., Xu, XK. & Wu, Y. Mobility, exposure, and epidemiological timelines of COVID-19 infections in China outside Hubei province.
 Sci Data 8, 54 (2021). https://doi.org/10.1038/s41597-021-00844-8

+## Automated information extraction using NLP models
+Manual data curation has been costly in the past two years.
+In fact, these repetitive works can be and should be automated with artificial intelligence.
+Dr Yuanyuan Sun and her student Mr Zhizheng Wang from Dalian University of Technology collaborated with us and developed a deep-learning based text anaysis framework to extract the information from natural language written texts.
+Case reports since 2022 are curated with the help of this framework.
+The code and model are also shared through our repository.

+## Suggested citation
+TBA
 ## License
 This project is licensed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 View license Deed https://creativecommons.org/licenses/by/4.0/deed.en and Legal Code https://creativecommons.org/licenses/by/4.0/legalcode.